Willson Contreras Preview, Player Props: Cardinals vs. Padres

 Willson Contreras At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 84th, his on-base percentage ranks 35th, and he is 85th in the league in slugging.

-- Contreras has picked up a hit in 63 of 108 games this year, with multiple hits 26 times.

-- He has hit a long ball in 11 games this season (10.2%), leaving the park in 3% of his trips to the plate.
+- In 10.1% of his games this year, he has hit a long ball, and 3% of his trips to the plate.

-- Contreras has driven home a run in 33 games this year (30.6%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on three occasions..
+- In 30.3% of his games this year, Contreras has had at least one RBI.
+He's picked up more than one in 9.2% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.